cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - A new Red Item added to Risk of Rain 2.
 Upon receiving this item, all owned drones of the receiver will gain an Option/Multiple for each stack.
 - Gradius is known for its feature of Options/Multiples where in these weapons are invulnerable to all damage, and are able to copy the full arsenal of the main ship.
 - For this mod, the Options/Multiples will only copy the main attacks of the drone.
 - All vanilla minions (both mechanical and organic) are supported.
-Only Equipment Drone is the exception.
 - Options/Multiples are able to duplicate all attacks of Aurelionite.
 The Rock Turret will attack faster instead of being copied.
 - Options/Multiples will only duplicate the ranged attack of Beetle Guards.
 Their melee attacks will have multiplied damage, however.
+- Equipment Drones will use the attached equipment depending on the number of Options/Multiples it has.
+This is configurable.
 - Documentation is available for other mod creators.
 Check the [wiki](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki).

 ## Contact & Support